FuelLabs/fuel-bridge/docs/GETTING_STARTED.md

 This section has a brief description of each directory.
 More details can be found inside each package, by clicking on the links.

-- [packages/fungible-token](../packages/fungible-token/) The contract that bridge ECR20 tokens into Fuel using the message brigde;
+- [packages/fungible-token](../packages/fungible-token/) The contract that bridges ECR20 tokens into Fuel using the message bridge;
 - [packages/message-predicates](../packages/message-predicates/) The predicates that receive the data from the base layer into Fuel;
 - [packages/portal-contracts](../packages/portal-contracts/) The Fuel Solidity contracts architecture for state and message bridging;
 - [packages/integration-tests](../packages/integration-tests/) Integration tests for the Fuel Messaging Bridge;
-- [docker](../docker/) Docker configuartion with L1 and Fuel Core working together.
+- [docker](../docker/) Docker configuration with L1 and Fuel Core working together.

 ## 🧰 Useful Scripts